MrGoro/InteractiveData/README.md

 # InteractiveData
-Java Library for easy creation of RESTful interfaces for interactive data visualization.
+Java framework for easy creation of (RESTful-)APIs for interactive visualizations.

-InteractiveData is developed by Philipp Sch&uuml;rmann for his Master Thesis hat University of Hamburg.
+InteractiveData is developed by Philipp Sch&uuml;rmann for his Master Thesis at University of Hamburg.
 The complete document will be provided here after it is finished.

 [Sample Project on Heroku](https://interactive-data.herokuapp.com/)